rafapolo/sumaria/README.md

-An experiment using Python and Co-Pilot to summarize youtube videos prompting open-source LLM [models](https://ollama.com/search).
+An experiment using Python and Co-Pilot to summarize youtube videos, prompting open-source LLM [models](https://ollama.com/search).

 # SumarIA